crudder-renplan/PROJECT_epa-sld-update/README.md

 - `make env` - builds the Conda environment with all the name and dependencies from `environment_dev.yml` and installs the local project package `renplan_project` using the command `python -m pip install -e ./src/src/renplan_project` so you can easily test against the package as you are developing it.

+- `make env_remove` - removes the Conda environment from your machine in the event the environment needs have changed

 - `make env_clone` - designed for environments using the default Conda instance installed with ArcGIS Pro.
 It is similar to `make env`, except this command clones the `arcgispro-py3` environment.
 Otherwise, it still installs the packages listed in `environment_dev.yml` and installs the local package using `pip` as described above.

 - `make docs` - builds Sphinx docs based on files in `./docsrc/source` and places them in `./docs`.
 This enables easy publishing in the master branch in GitHub.

 - `make test` - activates the environment created by the `make env` or `make env_clone` and runs all the tests in the `./testing` directory using PyTest.
 Alternately, if you prefer to use [TOX](https://tox.readthedocs.io) for testing (my preference), there is a `tox.ini` file included as well.
 The dependencies (`tox` and `tox-conda`) for using TOX are included in the default requirements.
 By default, the TOX file creates an environment from the `environment.yml` file using much fewer dependencies than the `*_dev.yml` files.